watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 	4. Now navigate into the wiringPi directory by running: `cd wiringPi/`
 	5. Run: `./build`

-	You should see a list of classes compiled and “All Done” at the end.
+	You should see a list of classes compiled and "All Done” at the end.

 Finally, in a new Terminal/PuTTY window, ssh into your Pi, navigate to its home directory by running `cd /home/pi`, and in here, create a new directory called **self**: `mkdir self`.
 This directory will be used in the steps below.